Jagpreet5ingh/victims_of_crimes/README.md

 ## **Overview**

-This repo documents the steps and processes used to formulate the paper *"Understanding Vulnerability: Toronto Police Service's Annual Statistical Report on Crimes Against the Person (2014-2022)"*.
+This repo documents the steps and processes used to formulate the paper *"Understanding Vulnerability: An Analysis of Toronto Police Service's Annual Statistical Report on Crimes Against the Person (2014-2022)"*.

 Use this folder to reproduce the results on your own.